jdknoll/emacs.d/README.md

 ## Benchmarking
 As you add modules, you may find that starting emacs can take a while.
 You can benchmark your init with [Profile Dot Emacs](http://www.emacswiki.org/emacs/ProfileDotEmacs).
-In order to profile the startup file, you will need to change `prfile-dotemacs-file` from `"~/.emacs"` to `"~/.emacs.d/init.el"`.
+In order to profile the startup file, you will need to change `profile-dotemacs-file` from `"~/.emacs"` to `"~/.emacs.d/init.el"`.

 ## Support / issues